HarryPaniccc/DnD/World of Helodaria/Helodaria.md

 #TODO Zitrumea's sister continent
 ## [[Zitrumea]]
 The prime continent that goes by the name Zitrumea is a beautiful, diverse realm.
-It is flanked on its western coast by an archipelago of islands known as the Aegir Archipelago, the capital city of the [[Republic of Pyleas]] on the mainland acting as the main centre of trade for that region, as it is the largest of the area.
+It is flanked on its western coast by an archipelago of islands known as the Aegir Archipelago, the capital city of the [[Kingdom of Pyleas]] on the mainland acting as the main centre of trade for that region, as it is the largest of the area.
 The remainder of the continent houses the Elven realms of [[Isaura]] and [[Qel-Annura]], the original strongholds of the dwarves #TODO, and the [[Zitrumean Empire]].
 ## [[Eranulaid]]
 The northmost continent containing the [[Republic of Ruina]], the [[Kingdom of Sirkonos]] and the Free cities of [[Desseran]] and [[Kyral]] on the [[Free Shores of Eranulaid]]. #TODO
 ## [[Dakhor]]